2025 Aschaffenburg stabbing attack: Investigation

 Authorities stated that the stabbings were not carried out for a political or religious motive.
 Omarzai had been previously recorded for mental illness and was temporarily detained at a psychiatric center after the killings.

 In late February 2025 the prosecutor's office informed about an evaluation, which concluded that the attacker may not be responsible for his action due to a psychiatric disease.
 Doctors suspected that the defendant may be affected by psychosis or schizophrenia, having previously shown to experience persecutory delusions and possibly hallucinations.
 According to statements made by Omarzai, he heard voices of "a devil" and "agents" in his head, who commanded him to kill children on the day of the attack.
 On 11 June 2025, the prosecutor's office stated that it had concluded its investigation, and had requested the regional court to permanently commit the suspect to a psychiatric hospital.

 On 30 October 2025, after a six-day trial, Landgericht Aschaffenburg imposed involuntary commitment to a psychiatric institution.
 The decision had been made in agreement with the prosecution and the defence, as well as in correspondence with surviving victims, who were co-plaintiffs in the trial.
-Presiding judge Karsten Krebs emphasised that Omartai was unlikely to be released and that he would be held in a "prison-like environment".
+Presiding judge Karsten Krebs emphasised that Omarzai was unlikely to be released and that he would be held in a "prison-like environment".
 An assessor had made a poor prognosis for Omarzai due to belated treatment, prior substance addictions, and social isolation.
 Deportation was not considered viable, as authorities believed Omarzai would likely return to Germany and pose a substantial risk to the public.